 Table 1.
 Existing Stormwater Planning Documentation and Reports Report Date Summary and application to the SMP West Linn Surface Water Management Plan 2006 Provides background information and historic basis for the need to update the SMP.
-Stormwater Retrofit Plan for the City of West Linn Provides documentation of the City's retrofit strategy, which includes proposed stormwood retrofits and culvert retrofits.
-Provides documentation of the City's retrofit strategy, which includes proposed stormwater pond retrofits and culvert retrofits.
+Stormwater Retrofit Plan for the City of West Linn 2015 Provides documentation of the City's retrofit strategy, which includes proposed stormwater pond retrofits and culvert retrofits.
 Hydromodification Assessment 2015 Provides a summary of instream channel conditions and hydromodification indicators.
 Field notes and photo logs documenting system conditions are included.
 Project and policy needs are identified.
 West Linn Transportation System Plan 2016 Identifies transportation improvement project needs including pedestrian improvements that may be coordinated with stormwater infrastructure or green street development activities.